Whoaa512/starred/README.md

 ## Objective-C

+- [cameroncooke/AXe](https://github.com/cameroncooke/AXe) - AXe is a CLI tool for interacting with Simulators using Apple's Private Accessibility APIs.
 - [AppPolice/AppPolice](https://github.com/AppPolice/AppPolice) - MacOS app for quickly limiting CPU usage by running applications
 - [robaho/seashore](https://github.com/robaho/seashore) - easy to use mac osx image editing application for the rest of us
 - [HexFiend/HexFiend](https://github.com/HexFiend/HexFiend) - A fast and clever hex editor for macOS